On the $p$-divisibility of class numbers of an infinite family of imaginary quadratic fields $\mathbb{Q} (\sqrt{d})$ and $\mathbb{Q} (\sqrt{d+1}).$: Preliminaries

 \section{Preliminaries}

-We recall some known results and prove some lemmas which are necessary for proving our main theorem. \begin{definition}(\cite{SJ}) Let $K$ be number field and let S be a finite set of valuations on K, containing all the archimedean valuations.
-Then is called the set of $S$-integers. \end{definition} \begin{lemma} ( Siegel's theorem, \cite{SJ} ) Let $K$ be a number field and let S be a finite set of valuations on $K$, containing all the archimedean valuations.
+We recall some known results and prove some lemmas that are necessary for proving our main theorem. \begin{definition} Let $K$ be a number field and let $S$ be a finite set of valuations on $K$, containing all the archimedean valuations.
+Then is called the set of $S$-integers. \end{definition} \begin{lemma} ( Siegel's theorem, \cite{SJ}, Chapter IX, Theorem 4.3 ) Let $K$ be a number field and S be a finite set of valuations on $K$, containing all the archimedean valuations.
 Let $f(X)\in K[X]$ be a polynomial of degree $d \geq 3$ with distinct roots in the algebraic closure $\overline{K}$ of K. Then the equation $y^2 = f(x)$ has only finitely many solutions in $S$-integers $x,y \in R_S.$ \end{lemma}